treasure-data/digdag/digdag-docs/src/command_reference.rst

 * server.http.enable-http2 (enable HTTP/2. default: false)
 * server.http.headers.KEY = VALUE (HTTP header to set on API responses)
 * server.jmx.port (port to listen JMX in integer. default: JMX is disabled)
+* server.authenticator-class (string) The FQCN of the ``io.digdag.spi.Authenticator`` implementation to use.
+The implementation is to be provided by a system plugin.
+The auth plugin configuration is implementation specific.
+Default: ``io.digdag.standards.auth.jwt.JwtAuthenticator``
 * database.type (enum, "h2" or "postgresql")
 * database.user (string)
 * database.password (string)